elmastudio/aino-theme/readme.txt

 New: Added Gutenberg plugin to list of required plugins.
 New: Moved all Customizer color settings to the new FSE feature Global Styles (available via the Gutenberg plugin's Site Editor).
 New: Option to enable/disable the Site Editor via Gutenberg/Experiments.
-New: Default Google font Arimo.
+New: Default font Arimo.
+New: Serif font option PT Serif.
+New: Load Google fonts locally.
 New: Block Patterns.

 = 1.4.1 =